The SALSA Collective blog is no longer active but remains open as an archive.

-The SALSA Collective is a multi-disciplinary research community for UK based scholars interested in latinidad across the Americas.
+The SALSA Collective is a multi-disciplinary research community for scholars interested in latinidades across the Americas.

 The aim of Scholars of América Latina Studying desde Afuera (SALSA) is to bring together scholars from a variety of disciplines who explore, highlight, and challenge the complex and nuanced aspects of Latinx culture.

-The SALSA Collective provides a space, currently absent in the UK, where dialogues concerning Latinx culture, literature, music, film, history, politics can take place.
+The SALSA Collective provides a space where dialogues concerning Latinx culture, literature, music, film, history, politics can take place.
 Our goal is to promote the study of latinidad outside the conventional boundaries of academic and geo-political borders.
-We hope to encourage the reconceptualisation of Latino/a identity by seeing it as a fluid, dynamic, and significant force.
+We hope to encourage the reconceptualisation of Latinx identity by seeing it as a fluid, dynamic, and significant force.

-Co-jefa* of The SALSA Collective: Eilidh Anita Bridget Hall
+Co-jefas of The SALSA Collective: Eilidh Anita Bridget Hall & Becky Avila

 The wonderful artwork used in the header for this website is from a photograph taken at the National Museum of Mexican Art in 2013 and shows works by Ricardo “Naco” Gonzalez and Vincente “Jasso” from the Outside In exhibition.